AA Liberal Arts: Latino Promise Program®

 - Official high school and/or college transcripts (for transfer students)

 - SAT or ACT scores (optional)

-Latino Promise faculty and staff conduct presentations at high schools and offer students an instant decision during our on-site interviews.
+- Presentation and On-site, which include presentations at high schools and instant decision during our on-site interviews.

-This workshop and luncheon offers guidance counselors, teachers, and school administrators four hours of professional development, and gives participants a deeper understanding of the issues facing Latinos today, including social and financial obstacles that many students and their families must overcome to ensure academic success at the college level.
+- School Counselor Workshop and Luncheon to assist school counselors, teachers, and administrators a deeper understanding of the issues facing Latinos today, including social and financial obstacles that many students and their families must overcome to ensure academic success at the college level.

 “Latino Promise has given my students the opportunity to be successful in college by offering them small personalized classes while giving personalized attention.
 Not only have these students earned their associate’s degrees, but they took the skills and confidence learned with Latino Promise to earn their bachelor’s and master’s degrees and currently have successful careers in their fields.”

 — Michele Martoral, School Counselor, North Bergen High

 Latino Promise is led by a group of highly talented and motivated individuals who are passionate about ensuring that Latino students have the opportunity to reach their full potential at the college level: